hazracodegit/Data-Analytics/Python/README.md

-# 🐍 Python Learning Syllabus
+# 📊 Python for Data Analytics - Learning Syllabus

-A structured roadmap for learning Python from beginner to advanced.
+A complete roadmap to learn **Python for Data Analytics** from beginner to advanced.
+This repository is organized topic-by-topic with examples, practice exercises, and mini projects.

 ---

-## 📖 Table of Contents
+# 📚 Table of Contents

 1. Python Basics
 2. Variables & Data Types